 Poppy seed cake (makowiec)

-This tiny, black grain symbolizes prosperity and must be included in the Chirstmas menu.
+This tiny black seed symbolises prosperity and simply has be included in the Christmas menu.
 Poppy seed cakes are eaten by Poles year round, but the traditional Christmas poppy seed cake is a bit different – the layers of the dough should be thinner and the layers of the sweet poppy seed cream should be thicker.
 In some regions, a few other desserts with poppy seeds are made for Christmas Eve.
-"Makówki," a traditional poppy seed-based dessert, is a must in Silesia, as well as “makiełki," bread rolls soaked in milk or water, served with dried fruits and honey, and a dried fruits compote.
+Makówki, a traditional poppy seed-based dessert, is a must in Silesia, as well as makiełki, bread rolls soaked in milk or water, served with dried fruits and honey, and a dried-fruit compote.

 Written by Magdalena Kasprzyk-Chevriaux, Dec 2013; edited by LD, Dec 2019